mathspp/mathspp/pages/link-blog/buttondown-com-hillelwayne-archive-a48fce5b-8a05-4302-b620-9b26f057f145/link-item.md

     dif(A, K), score(As, Ks, N).
 ```

-I think the three terms `score(...)` set up some sort of predicates that Prolog can evaluate to true or false, and the first one is the base case: for an empty answer sheet and for a test with no answers, the score is 0.
+I think the three terms `score(...)` set up some sort of predicates that Prolog can evaluate to true or false, and the first one is the base case: for an empty answer sheet and for a test with no questions, the score is 0.

 Then, this line: